A Seeker's Manifesto

 A Seeker’s Manifesto – Rules to Live By

-As the seekers of the world, we have a unique opportunity to break down barriers, foster intimacy and connection, and spread positive ripples through our spheres of influence.
+As the seekers of the world, we have a unique opportunity to break down barriers, foster intimacy and connection, and spread wild ripples through our spheres of influence.
 We can banish stereotypes, stimulate the local economy, and bring fresh light unto ourselves and communities.

 Self-discovery, by nature, is a life-changing thing — not only for yourself but for those in your life and the greater spiritual community.
 Each day, we walk forward a better version of ourselves with greater depth and open hearts.

 And yet, so often, I see seeker’s become the worst of themselves – obnoxiously complaining about those who are less privileged to do the same depth of self-work, demanding acknowledgment for their yoga practice, and turning ancient practices, prayer and ritual into a frivolous commodity that is to be consumed.
 Too many seekers treat their practice as their own personal hedonistic plaything.
-Therefore, in order to actually make leaps and bounds in your own practice, foster depth and understanding, and get the most out of your practice and ultimately be awesome, I say we take the following pledge, so we can be the people seekers want to know, and everyone else doesn’t hate.
+Therefore, in order to actually make leaps and bounds in your own practice, foster depth and understanding, and get the most out of your practice and ultimately be awesome, I say we check out the following guidelines, so we can be the people other seekers want to know, and everyone else doesn’t hate.

 - If traveling to a new spiritual community, I will read and be informed about where I’m going before I get there.